 Latinx legends and folk stories from my youth

-A list of four Latinx urban legends, folk stories, and tales: la Llornoa, el chupacabra, el cucuy, and la Siguanaba.
+A list of four Latinx urban legends, folk stories, and tales: la llorona, el chupacabra, el cucuy, and la siguanaba.

 September is National Hispanic Heritage Month and in honor of my Hispanic heritage, I’ve picked four of my favorite Latinx folklore to share.
 These are stories I grew up with and have heard different renditions of each, but I’ve re-accounted the version I’m most familiar with.
 I’ve accompanied each with an anecdote either from me or a family member.
 These stories aren’t meant to prove the existence of any supernatural being or cryptic, but rather to showcase how these legends permeate the Latinx culture.

 La llorona, or The Weeping Woman, is rising in international recognition thanks to Latinx and Hispanic creators pushing for awareness.
 There are MANY versions of her back story, but the story I’m most familiar with is:

 There once was a indigenous or Mexican woman who lived in a small village near a river.
 She was happily married with two children, a boy and a girl, when her husband died.
 A rich landowner lusted for the woman, but would not marry her because she already had children.
 To make herself available, she drowned her children in the river. la llorona now wanders the earth crying out to her children, but will take any child and drown them. la llorona is usually depicted as a wailing woman with long dark hair and a white gown, soaked.